 Smoking remains the biggest contributor to premature deaths in Australia with some 20,000 per year.
 Tobacco excise raises over $17 billion, and growing, each year for the federal government.
 Whilst price increases have had some effect, there is a point where people either go to the black market or buy cigarettes before feeding their children.
 These people do not move in the circles frequented by the academics and latte set so are invisible to them.

-Teens should not smoke, or drink, or use illicit substances or vape.
-In the real world some do.
-These changes won’t stop teens accessing the black market.
+Teens should not smoke, or drink, or use illicit substances, or vape.
+In the real world, some do.
+These changes won’t stop teens from accessing the black market.
 When it comes to smokers, far from helping those most in need in society these changes will make the situation worse.

 It seems that they would rather the situation get worse rather than do that.
 Very sad!